bmcder/azure-docs/articles/automation/manage-runas-account.md

 ## <a name="auto-cert-renewal"></a>Set up automatic certificate renewal with an automation runbook

 To renew certificates automatically, you can use an automation runbook.
-The following script on [GitHub](https://github.com/ikanni/PowerShellScripts/blob/master/AzureAutomation/RunAsAccount/GrantPermissionToRunAsAccountAADApplication-ToRenewCertificateItself-CreateSchedule.ps1) enables this functionality in your automation account.
+The following script on [GitHub](https://github.com/ikanni/PowerShellScripts/blob/master/AzureAutomation/RunAsAccount/GrantPermissionToRunAsAccountAADApplication-ToRenewCertificateItself-CreateSchedule.ps1) should be run in your local PowerShell environment to enable this functionality in your automation account.

-- The `GrantPermissionToRunAsAccountAADApplication-ToRenewCertificateItself-CreateSchedule.ps1` script creates a weekly schedule to renew Run As Account certificates.
+- When you run the `GrantPermissionToRunAsAccountAADApplication-ToRenewCertificateItself-CreateSchedule.ps1` script in your local PowerShell environment it creates a weekly schedule within your automation account to renew Run As Account certificates.
 - The script adds an **Update-AutomationRunAsCredential** runbook to your automation account.
   - You can also view the runbook code on GitHub, in the script: [Update-AutomationRunAsCredential.ps1](https://github.com/azureautomation/runbooks/blob/master/Utility/ARM/Update-AutomationRunAsCredential.ps1).
   - You can also use the PowerShell code in the file to renew certificates manually as needed.